 In almost every industry, the 80/20 rule applies to nearly all aspects of a business.
 That is, 80% of the desired actions are completed by 20% of the audience.
 In nonprofit terms, this means 80% of donations are given by 20% of donors.

 These numbers are made possible largely by major gifts, which typically make up the majority of what is fundraised by an organization each calendar year.
-According to a report by the Charity Science Foundation, statistical trends have suggested that for many organizations the ratio may be closer to 90/10.
+According to a report by the Charity Science Foundation, statistical trends have suggested that for many organizations, the ratio may be closer to 90/10.
+More than ever before, properly engaging donors of major gifts is vital to accelerating nonprofit growth.

 Major Gifts Fundraising: The Basics

-To get started, you will need to ensure that your organization is ready and able to run a major gifts fundraising campaign.
+To get started, you need to ensure that your organization is ready and able to run a major gifts fundraising campaign.

-Starting a campaign without properly identifying the capacity for such a program can lead to less than ideal results, so ensure that you are ready by asking a series of questions such as:
+Starting a campaign without properly identifying the capacity for such a program can lead to less-than-ideal results, so ensure that you are ready by asking a series of questions such as:

 - Do you have a mission statement?
 Is it clear and relevant?